-So in case you haven’t heard, Poke (pronounced poh-kay) is a diced raw fish dish that Hawaiians have been eating for decades (side note, Ben and I decided to go to Hawaii for our 10 year anniversary next year – whee!)
+So in case you haven’t heard, Poke (pronounced poh-kay) is a diced raw fish dish that Hawaiians have been eating for decades.
 It’s only recently made its way onto the mainland, and into my eagerly awaiting heart, as there’s nothing I love more than sushi.
 Poke Bowls, however, are like a deconstructed sushi roll in a bowl drizzled with the most incredible, savory-sweet-umami-tasting sauce.
 Can you say upgrade?

 Ben and I love making homemade sushi rolls and nigiri on special occasions like Valentine’s Day, as going to a sushi joint is not an option on account of my Celiac Disease (plus, like I mentioned, the bill: YOW.)
 It starts out fine – we pour some sake and turn up the tunes – but inevitably he’ll bail when the sticky sushi rice starts getting stuck everywhere from his fingers to his eyebrows, and I end up playing sushi chef with an eye rolling issue when he requests his half be rolled inside out “like they do at the restaurant.”